Business bulletin - 13 September 2018

 - Jane Lu - entrepreneur, social media influencer owner of global fashion empire Showpo

-- Daniel Motlop – Former AFL player and General Manager of Indigenous owned supplier of game meats and native food, Something Wild.
+- Daniel Motlop - former AFL player and general manager of Aboriginal owned supplier of game meats and native food, Something Wild

 Five Territory success stories will also join our keynotes this year, each bringing their own local story to inspire the business community.